yasir2000/openwrt-oldwiki-md/Repeater.rst

 }}}
 '''Notes''':
  *You have to have your derivative network on a different address range than a host network.
+ *In the end you will see two interfaces : wl0 with the IP from the other AP and wl0.1 that shows with brctl.
+The packets are routed by openwrt.
+The "magic" comes from the fact that the broadcom chip really has two wifi interfaces that can be configured separately and work independently : one as an AP and the other as a STAtion.
+ *If there is Encryption key:too big on wl0 after configuring the AP with a wep key, it won't prevent the setup to work.
+However, one may have to manualy set the wep key using wlc wepkey =1,2021232324 (or another 64 bit wep key instead of 2021222324).
+ *Download http://dachary.org/repeater-openwrt.tar.gz for an example installation working on a WRT54GL running Kamikaze 7.09 (19 may 2008).
 '''References''':
  *Compiled official Kamikaze [http://www.nbd.name/openwrt.html documentation] *Wiki on [:OpenWrtDocs/KamikazeConfiguration:Kamikaze configuration]